Superpower

 And while failures like the Vietnam War and the War in Iraq might cause us to reconsider this, we must remember that sometimes the person steering the ship may lead us off course, but that doesn’t mean we abandon ship.
 It just means we find a new captain to put the ship back on course.

-A course that won’t lead us off the water’s edge.
+A course that won’t lead us over the water’s edge.

 Leave a Reply